Rangers extension 'means the world' to Davis

 Northern Ireland captain Steven Davis says signing a one-year extension with Rangers "was never going to be a difficult conversation".

-Davis has made more than 350 Rangers appearances over two spells with the Ibrox club.
+The 37-year-old has made more than 350 Rangers appearances over two spells with the Ibrox club.

-The 37-year-old helped Giovanni van Bronckhorst's team win the Scottish Cup and reach the Europa League final.
+Davis helped Giovanni van Bronckhorst's team win the Scottish Cup and reach the Europa League final.

-"If Rangers wanted me it was never an option to look anywhere else," said Davis.
+"If Rangers wanted me it was never an option to look anywhere else," he said.

-Davis' future at Ibrox was questioned towards the end of the season with the midfielder out of contract.
+Out of contract this summer, Davis' future at Ibrox was questioned towards the end of the season.

-However Davis, who is on international duty with his country, said it was important that his focus was on the two cup finals as opposed to his future.
+However the midfielder, currently on international duty with his country, said it was important his focus was on the two cup finals as opposed to his future.

-Rangers lost on penalties to Eintracht Frankfurt in the Europa League final in Seville but bounced back to defeat Hearts and win the Scottish Cup.
+Rangers lost on penalties to Eintracht Frankfurt in the Europa League final in Seville, but bounced back to defeat Hearts and win the Scottish Cup.

-"It was important that we focused on the remaining games of the season, there were important things at stake, so I'm delighted to end with a Scottish Cup win and then it was easy to sort it out," he said ahead of Northern Ireland's Nations League game with Greece.
+"It was important that we focused on the remaining games of the season, there were important things at stake, so I'm delighted to end with a Scottish Cup win and then it was easy to sort it out," said Davis as he prepared for Northern Ireland's Nations League game with Greece.

 "It means the world.
 I've obviously spent a large part of my career here and I grew up a Rangers fan.

-"To come here the first time was really special, that was a good period for the club in terms of success, and obviously there was the opportunity to come back under Steven Gerrard so I'm really thankful we have come to this agreement and I look forward to the season ahead."
+"To come here the first time was really special, that was a good period for the club in terms of success, and obviously there was the opportunity to come back under Steven Gerrard.
+So I'm really thankful we have come to this agreement and I look forward to the season ahead."

 Davis found game time in the last campaign limited after "niggly injuries" and a positive Covid-19 test mid-season, and admitted he found his time on the sidelines "frustrating".